linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 28.12.2024 (announcement Web4)
+- 💡 Got ideas for game-changing software? 🚀 At Linkspreed, we're building a pipeline of innovative tools AND bold plans to market them! 🌐 Drop your dream features or marketing tips below 👇 Let’s shape the future of Web4 together! 🙌 #Web4 #Innovation #CommunityPower

 ### 27.12.2024 (announcement Web4)
 - 💬 At #Linkspreed, we believe freedom starts with the ability to speak openly.
 That’s why our 2025 mission is Free Speech First 🗣️✨.
 How do YOU see the role of free speech in building stronger digital communities?
 Let’s discuss below! 👇 #Web4 #Community